 Vote for the party and candidate who best reflects your views on biking.

-Here's a guide to transport policies from each party.
+Here's links to transport policies from each party.
 Some haven't released policies yet.

 Team up with other cycling advocates.
 Check here to contact people in your area.

 You can find us on Facebook, Twitter, and Instagram.

 Make a donation.
 Most of what we achieve is done by volunteers but we need your support to run an office, produce Chainlinks, support our website and campaign for cycling.

 Check out what parties have to say about cycling.
 Invite candidates to a meeting and ask about their priorities.
 Invite them on a ride for a first-hand look at cycling issues.

 Talk to others about why riding a bike is important to you.
 What do you love about it, and what could be better.